 Immediately following this momentous event, Satan came lurking.
 But Jesus was prepared.
 In order to demonstrate His authority over Satan and to show us how to overcome sin, He went into the wilderness knowing He was going to be tempted by Satan.

 It is not wrong to be tempted.
 We should expect it and prepare for it as Christ has shown us.
 For Satan knows exactly what temptations will play to our weaknesses.
-We can't stop the temptation from coming, but we can be on guard for it, ready to flee, just as Martin Luther said, "I cannot stop a bird from flying over my head, but I can certainly keep it from nesting in my hair."
+We can't stop the temptation from coming, but we can be on guard for it, ready to flee, just as Martin Luther said, "[Y]ou cannot prevent the birds from flying in the air over your head, but you can prevent them from building a nest in your hair."

 Prayer: Lord, thank You for showing me the way to win in every temptation—with Your Word and Your Spirit as my shield and my fortress to which I will run at every attack.
 Help me to not grow weary.
 I pray in the name of Jesus.
 Amen.